His work appears across a variety of CBS News programs and platforms.

 Mason's journalism career is extensive and varied.
 A versatile correspondent, Mason has profiled the top politicians, artists and financial leaders.
 He's interviewed President Bill Clinton, musicians such as Paul McCartney, Cher, Mick Jagger and Keith Richards, and actors such as Jerry Seinfeld, Kate Winslet, and Scarlet Johansson., , Aretha Franklin, Lady Gaga,

 During his tenure at CBS News, Mason has reported on major national and international news events and reported from more than 40 different countries, including the rise of Benazir Bhutto in Pakistan, the Iran-Iraq war and the bombing of Pan Am Flight 103 over Lockerbie, Scotland.

 For more than a decade, Mason has been involved in election coverage for CBS News, providing exit poll analysis during the primaries and on election night.

-In 1989, Mason was the first journalist to report on the exodus of East German refugees through Hungary as the Iron Curtain began to crack.
+Mason began his career at CBS News 1986 and quickly made a mark as a journalist reporting from around the globe.
+Mason was assigned to the London Bureau from 1987-1990.
+In 1989, he was the first journalist to report on the exodus of East German refugees through Hungary as the Iron Curtain began to crack.
 He followed the story to Czechoslovakia and Poland as their communist governments collapsed.
 Mason's work on the story won him the prestigious Alfred I. duPont-Columbia University Journalism Award presented to CBS News for its coverage of Eastern Europe.

-Mason hosts the annual "Money Issue" for "CBS Sunday Morning" in addition to serving as a regular contributor.
-He has profiled politicians (Bill Clinton), business leaders (Henry Paulson), and musicians (Bruce Springsteen, Paul McCartney and Keith Richards.)
-His series on crime writers - he profiled more than 40 of them over a decade - won the Raven award from the Mystery Writers of America.
+In addition to the Emmy Awards, his series on crime writers -- he profiled more than 40 of them over a decade -- won the Raven award from the Mystery Writers of America.

 - Follow @AnthonyMasonCBS on Twitter